abhinavdc/cowin-pinger/readme.md

 ### Getting Started

-- Setup IFTTT to send and recieve notifications from this [article](https://betterprogramming.pub/how-to-send-push-notifications-to-your-phone-from-any-script-6b70e34748f6).
+- Setup IFTTT to send and recieve notifications as shown in this [article](https://betterprogramming.pub/how-to-send-push-notifications-to-your-phone-from-any-script-6b70e34748f6).

 - Install IFTTT App on phone to recieve notifications